 The conduct of a research project by PhD students is central to ASCoR’s PhD programme.
 A research project is based on a proposal that is usually written by one or more senior ASCoR faculty, but in some cases by the PhD candidate him/herself.
 In all cases the project conforms to the following criteria:

-A PhD project usually consists of 3 or more research studies, leading to three or more peer-reviewed academic publications.
-In addition to writing articles, ASCoR PhD students also follow courses to broaden their knowledge, have the opportunity to visit (inter)national conferences and attend relevant workshops and symposia
+A PhD project usually takes 4 years full-time and leads up to an article-based dissertation.
+The dissertation consists of 3 or more research studies, deemed to be with quality equivalent to peer-reviewed academic publications within Communication Science.
+In addition to writing articles, ASCoR PhD students also follow courses to broaden their knowledge, have the opportunity to visit (inter)national conferences and attend relevant workshops and symposia.

 Progress of all PhD projects at ASCoR is monitored at several points during the project through the following instruments: